-Script for Terminating an Employee: Everything You Need to Know**

 Managers should let workers give their side of the story, short of remark, and then resolutely and graciously say the conversation is done.

-    No termination way – or any contact with workers, for that matter – is totally cut and dried.
-The worker will perhaps have at least one issue he or she can bring up to contradict the business’s decision, and managers should be prepared to cut off those unfertile discussions.
+No termination – or any contact with workers, for that matter – is totally cut and dried.
+The worker will perhaps have at least one issue he or she can bring up to contradict the business’s decision, and managers should be prepared to cut off those discussions.

 Occasionally, bosses try to soften the blow when dismissing a worker.
-Managers often do feel compassion for the individual they must fire, however, articulating those emotional states can boomerang.
+Managers often do feel compassion for the individual they must fire.

-    If a worker’s being fired for inferior performance, the boss shouldn’t propose respects on any aspect of his execution.
+If a worker’s being fired for inferior performance, the boss shouldn’t propose regret on any aspect of his execution.

 One good sample of a properly handled termination discussion:

 Boss: Bob, I’ve asked you to meet with the Human Resource director and me today since, as you’ve been aware that for some time now, we are not content with the value of your work.

 We’ve talked with you many times over the past few months, identifying the parts needing improvement.
 Regrettably, we were not able to see the improvement we were hoping to.

 With that being said, we have decided to end your time with us here.

 Bob: So, I’m being fired?

 Manager: That’s correct.
 We’ve tried to provide you a chance to expand.
 We gave you a minimum of two written warnings and several verbal notices.
 Nevertheless, you didn’t make the type of improvement that we needed to see.

 Bob: Let me just say one thing.
-My manager said I did a grat job on that project we ended the previous month.
+My manager said I did a great job on that project we ended the previous month.

 Manager: I’m not ready to discuss your work record at the time, Bob.
 I’m sorry, nevertheless our decisions are made.

 Bob: So, you’re getting rid of me but you’re going to keep that idiot Kenny?
-He’s surely screwed up a whole lot more than I am.
-Why are you’re not firing him?
+He’s surely screwed up a whole lot more than I have.
+Why are you not firing him?